Eternal life (Christianity): Catholic Church

+"while essentially concerned with the salvation of men, includes also the renewal of the whole temporal order.
+Hence the mission of the Church is not only to bring the message and grace of Christ to men but also to penetrate and perfect the temporal order with the spirit of the Gospel.
+In fulfilling this mission of the Church, the Christian laity exercise their apostolate both in the Church and in the world, in both the spiritual and the temporal orders.
+These orders, although distinct, are so connected in the singular plan of God that He Himself intends to raise up the whole world again in Christ and to make it a new creation, initially on earth and completely on the last day."

 Particular judgement

-The term Judgment is used for two things: the Particular Judgment which occurs at death, and the General Judgment which occurs at the return of Christ, at the resurrection of the dead.
+The term "judgment" is used for two things: the Particular Judgment which occurs at death, and the General Judgment which occurs at the return of Christ, at the resurrection of the dead.

 Purgatory

 The Catholic Church teach that there is a state called Purgatory where souls who have died in a state of grace by Christ, and so have passed the Particular Judgment, are purged of any remaining inappropriate worldly attachments or trace of sin, ready for the love of Christ, before the Final Judgment.

 Bodily resurrection

 The Catechism of the Catholic Church states, "By death the soul is separated from the body, but in the resurrection God will give incorruptible life to our body, transformed by reunion with our soul.
 Just as Christ is risen and lives for ever, so all of us will rise at the last day."

 Heaven

 After judgment, the saved will enjoy the beatific vision of God:

 "This perfect life with the Most Holy Trinity this communion of life and love with the Trinity, with the Virgin Mary, the angels and all the blessed is called "heaven'.
 Heaven is the ultimate end and fulfilment of the deepest human longings, the state of supreme, definitive happiness.